 What To Do If Your Snake Wheezes While Shedding

-If you notice your snake is wheezing or making clicking noises during its shedding process, don’t be alarmed.
+Don’t be alarmed if you notice your snake wheezing or making clicking noises during its shedding process.

 Keep an eye on it and see if the wheezing continues.